 sudo apt-get install gnome-disk-utility

-The image can be directly written to a microSDHC using a utility like
+The image can be directly written to a microSDHC or to a USB drive using a utility like

 dd, but we prefer